kas-gui/kas/README.md

-My GUI library
+KAS GUI
 ==========

-MyGUI is not a GUI toolkit in the traditional sense — instead it provides an abstraction layer between an application's GUI description and the toolkit.
+The toolKit Abstraction System is not a GUI toolkit in the traditional sense — instead it provides an abstraction layer between an application's GUI description and the toolkit.

 Current features: